 After that, Weglot will automatically translate your website right away.
 Then, you can go in and manually edit those translations using the Weglot cloud interface (that is, you won’t be working in your WordPress dashboard).

-In the cloud interface, Weglot gives you two different ways to manage your translations.
+In the cloud interface, Weglot gives you two different translation management methods.

 First, you can use the traditional PO editor interface: